The importance of regular dental care for horses

 If these abnormalities are left undiagnosed/untreated they can develop into more serious issues, such as poor mastication which can result in weight loss, pain, infection and colic as a result of the horse not being able to chew its food properly.

 Horses with any abnormalities which require correction such as a wave mouth, will need to be seen more regularly which your vet or EDT will discuss with you.
 Treatment may be required every 3-6 months until your vet or EDT is happy with the improvement made.
 Horses with an overbite or underbite can develop hooks and ramps due to that portion of the tooth not being in constant wear with the opposing tooth.

 The importance of regular dental care in ridden horses allows the horse to respond more easily to the riders aids and minimizes fussiness on the bit.
 If no issues are apparent then ridden horses would need 6-12 monthly dental checks to maintain their dental arcades and to prevent and or diagnose dental problems.

 Senior horses, like younger horses, need to be seen more regularly as they are at greater risk of developing problems within their teeth and gums, i.e. periodontal disease, loose and or displaced teeth.
 These issues cause pain which will lead to decreased chewing/eating and then weight loss.
 In studies carried out by Dengie, horses with poor dentition consumed two-thirds less forage compared to horses with normal teeth so it’s no surprise that older horses lose weight when their teeth start to fail.
-This can be addressed by providing fibre in a format that is easy to chew: products such as Alfa-Beet, Grass Pellets and Hi-Fi Senior are all useful for older horses that can no longer manage long length forage.
+This can be addressed by providing fibre in a format that is easy to chew: products such as Alfa-Beet, Pure Grass Pellets and Hi-Fi Senior are all useful for older horses that can no longer manage long length forage.